PSAppDeployToolkit/PSAppDeployToolkit/docs/Start-ADTProcess.md

 ### EXAMPLE 3
 ```
-# If the file is in the "Files" directory of the App Deploy Toolkit, only the file name needs to be specified.
+Start-ADTProcess -Path 'uninstall_flash_player_64bit.exe' -Parameters '/uninstall' -WindowStyle 'Hidden'
 ```

-Start-ADTProcess -Path 'uninstall_flash_player_64bit.exe' -Parameters '/uninstall' -WindowStyle 'Hidden'
+If the file is in the "Files" directory of the App Deploy Toolkit, only the file name needs to be specified.

 ### EXAMPLE 4
 ```
-# Launch InstallShield "setup.exe" from the ".\Files" sub-directory and force log files to the logging folder.
+Start-ADTProcess -Path 'setup.exe' -Parameters "-s -f2`"$((Get-ADTConfig).Toolkit.LogPath)\$installName.log`""
 ```

-Start-ADTProcess -Path 'setup.exe' -Parameters "-s -f2\`"$((Get-ADTConfig).Toolkit.LogPath)\$installName.log\`""
+Launch InstallShield "setup.exe" from the ".\Files" sub-directory and force log files to the logging folder.

 ### EXAMPLE 5
 ```
-# Launch InstallShield "setup.exe" with embedded MSI and force log files to the logging folder.
+Start-ADTProcess -Path 'setup.exe' -Parameters "/s /v`"ALLUSERS=1 /qn /L* \`"$((Get-ADTConfig).Toolkit.LogPath)\$installName.log`"`""
 ```

-Start-ADTProcess -Path 'setup.exe' -Parameters "/s /v\`"ALLUSERS=1 /qn /L* \\\`"$((Get-ADTConfig).Toolkit.LogPath)\$installName.log\`"\`""
+Launch InstallShield "setup.exe" with embedded MSI and force log files to the logging folder.

 ## PARAMETERS